 Exam Delivery And Security

-Computer-based examinations are administered in facilities with rooms that have closeable doors to minimize potential distractions to the candidates.
+Computer-based examinations administered at testing facilities will have rooms with closeable doors to minimize potential distractions to the candidates.
 Many testing sites have rooms with more than one testing station per examination room, with adequate space, or partitions between testing stations.
 The proctor will monitor activity from within the examination room via direct observation, through an unobstructed window view, or via video surveillance.

 Computer-based testing centers provide exam administration services for a variety of different credentialing exams.
 These exams can be of different lengths, have different start times, and have different rules than the APA® certification exam.
 All attempts will be made by the testing center to provide a calm, quiet, testing experience.
 Candidates who are sensitive to noise and occasional distractions may bring earplugs or similar to mitigate ambient noise.